-You’d be forgiven for assuming that Great Britain’s ‘free’ National Health Service (NHS) is on-hand should any medical issues arise, but in fact many new arrivals are required to pre-register or in some cases pre-pay for access to its services.
+You’d be forgiven for assuming that Great Britain’s ‘free’ National Health Service (NHS) is on-hand should any medical issues arise, but in fact, many new arrivals are required to pre-register or in some cases pre-pay for access to its services.
 Getting these contingency plans in place prior to your arrival will avoid any unnecessary stresses should you ever need medical attention.

-In this chapter we will explain the basic NHS structure, any possible fees you may be confronted with and private healthcare alternatives.
+In this chapter, we will explain the basic NHS structure, any possible fees you may be confronted with and private healthcare alternatives.
 Please feel free to save this page as there is also a handy list of emergency contact numbers and hospitals for you to have (just in case) – leaving you to fully enjoy yourself in your apartment and surrounding areas.

-3.1 Access to the NHS
+3.1 Access to the NHS in London

 The National Health Service (NHS) is the main healthcare provider in the UK.
 NHS services are based on residency, and treatment is free for all those considered ‘ordinarily a resident’ of the United Kingdom.

 All NHS patients in England are required to make a co-payment toward the cost of their healthcare through general taxation.
-Visitors that have applied for and are granted the right for settlement are considered ‘ordinarily a resident’ and can therefore make use of NHS services for free.
+Visitors that have applied for and are granted the right for settlement are considered ‘ordinarily a resident’ and can, therefore, make use of NHS services for free.